ingorichtsmeier/dmn-test-tool/dmn-excel-tester/README.md

 ![Excel example](documentation/excel-example.png)

-You can open the User Interface of the DMN Evaluator and upload the DMN table and the excel sheet to evaluate the decisions with the given values.
+You can open the User Interface of the DMN Evaluator by double-clicking the `dmn-evaluator.jar` and upload the DMN table and the excel sheet to evaluate the decisions with the given values.
 Inspect the results:

 ![DMN evaluator](documentation/dmn-evaluator.png)